|Nutrition Facts (per serving)|

 Line two baking sheets with foil; generously butter the foil.

 Butter the sides of a large saucepan.
 Add the sugar, corn syrup, and water.
-Cook over medium heat, stirring, until sugar dissolves.
+Cook over medium heat, stirring often, until the sugar dissolves.

-Bring the sugar mixture to a boil.
-Blend in 1 cup of butter.
+When the sugar mixture begins to boil, blend in 1 cup of butter.
 Begin to stir more frequently when the syrup reaches the thread stage, about 230 F.

 When the temperature reaches 280 F (or soft-crack stage), add the cashews.